It’s Michelada Time at Barrio Dogg

 With the acquisition of a beer and wine license after their move into their current home, Rios and company went straight to work on taste testing and creating their michelada recipes.

-“We had a night for the team and we brought out salsas and tajin and spice combinations and collectively decided what micheladas were what we were going forward with,” Rios shared.
+“We had a night for the team and we brought out salsas and tajin and spice combinations and collectively decided what micheladas were what we were going forward with,” Rios shared, adding that the base beer for the michelada menu is Modelo, an all-time Mexican classic with the right profile for cocktails.

-Taking Modelo as a base, La Sangrona michelada adds a new dimension to the traditional mix by adding chamoy, different lime varieties, and salsa roja into the blend.
-The result is familiar, yet pushes some sweetness into the forefront with the chamoy and spiciness with the salsa roja.
+A homage to the classic mix, La Sangrona michelada adds a new dimension to the familiar flavors of this drink by adding chamoy, different lime varieties, and salsa roja into the blend.
+The result is standard, yet pushes some sweetness into the forefront with the chamoy and spiciness with the salsa roja.

 La Rancherita michelada, which uses a cactus fruit puree as a base, is a bright, eye-catching tone of pink and tugs you back and forth between sweet, tart, and sour sensations.
 Rimmed with Miguelito, an orange-flavored candy powder, this michelada is as complex as it is refreshing.